danobi/prr/README.md

 ### Config

-`prr` supports various configuration options.
-The config file must be located at `$XDG_CONFIG_HOME/prr/config.toml`.
+`prr` supports various configuration options spread over one or more config files.
+The global config file must be located at `$XDG_CONFIG_HOME/prr/config.toml`.
 This typically expands to `$HOME/.config/prr/config.toml`.

+`prr` also supports local config files.
+Local config files must be named `.prr.toml` and will be searched for starting from the current working directory up every parent directory until either the first match or the root directory is hit.
+Local config files override values in the global config.
+Table specific semantics are documented below.

 #### [prr]

 The `[prr]` table controls installation wide settings.
-Currently this is the only table.

 * `prr.token`: Personal authentication token (required)
 * `prr.workdir`: Directory to place review files (optional)
 * `prr.url`: URL to github API (optional)

+If this table is specified in a local config file, it must be fully specified and will override the global config file.

+#### [local]

+The `[local]` table contains configuration local to a directory and its sub-directories.

+* `local.repository`: A string in format of `${ORG}/${REPO}` (optional)
+    * If specified, you may omit the `${ORG}/${REPO}` from PR string arguments.
+      For example, you may run `prr get 6` instead of `prr get danobi/prr/6`.

+This table may not be specified in both a local config file and the global config file.